 - While the potatoes and eggs are cooking, place the bacon in a large skillet over medium heat.
 Cook the bacon, flipping occasionally, until crisp.
 Remove the bacon and place on a paper towel lined plate.
 Set aside.
 Do not drain the bacon grease.

 - Add the onion and celery to the bacon grease and cook until soft, about 4–5 minutes.
 Add 1 tablespoon flour and cook, stirring occasionally, for 1 minute.
 Add the white wine vinegar, water, sugar, dry mustard, and remaining 1½ teaspoons salt.
 Cook for 2–3 minutes until the mixture thickens slightly.
 Turn off the heat.

 - Add the potatoes to the onion and vinegar mixture, and stir to combine.

 - Crumble the bacon and stir half of the bacon into the potato mixture.

-- Transfer the potato salad to a serving dish and top with the remaining bacon, sliced hard boiled eggs, and chopped chives.
+- Transfer the potato salad to a serving dish and top with the remaining bacon, sliced hard boiled egg, and chopped chives.
 Serve hot, at room temperature, or cold.
-(We enjoy it all three ways, but my husband particularly enjoys it cold!)